textadventures/quest/docs/scripts/do.md

     do (object, string attribute name, dictionary parameters)

 Runs an object's script attribute, passing in parameters via dictionary.
 The key/value pairs in the dictionary will be turned into local variables for the script.
+The special variable "this" can be used in the script to reference the object.